KushalBhandari10/Daily-Wheather-report/README.md

 - ✅ Scrapes weather data using `requests` + `BeautifulSoup`
 - ✅ Saves data as a JSON file in a timestamped folder
 - ✅ Sends report via email (SMTP with Gmail)
-- ✅ Runs daily at 7:00 AM using `schedule`
+- ✅ Runs every 10seconds `schedule`

 ---